ViewDeck/ViewDeck/README.md

 ## ledges

 You cannot close the centerview completely, since it would block the user from panning it back.
-A minimum *ledge* of 10 pixels is observed.
 You can set the ledge sizes yourself by assigning a value to the `leftLedge` property for the left side and the `rightLedge` property for the right side.
+It is possible to set a ledge size of 0.

+### maximum ledge, or gap-mode

+It is possible to have the viewController always show a side controller.
+You do this by setting the `maxLedge` value to any (positive) nonzero value.
+This will force the centerview to be always opened, exposing a side controller permanently. **This only works when you have ONE sidecontroller specified** (this means either a left side controller or a right side controller), because this scenario does not make sense if you would be able to slide the center view in both directions.
+When you have 2 side controllers, this property is ignored.

 ## bouncing close